 The Babraham Institute holds a silver Athena SWAN award, which was renewed under the expanded Athena SWAN charter in 2018.
 The Babraham Institute was one of the first independent research institutes to secure an award at this level.

-Athena SWANThe Babraham Institute received a silver Athena SWAN award in April 2015 and joined the 132 Members and 463 Institutions and Departments that hold Athena SWAN awards in the UK.
-The award recognises the Institute’s existing good practices and our plan to build on these to further progress equal opportunities.
-The information below provides links to the Institute’s application and action plan plus details on the membership of the Institute’s self-assessment team.
+The award recognises the Institute’s existing good practices and our commitment to driving further progress towards creating an equal, diverse and inclusive community.
+The information below provides links to the Institute’s application and action plan plus details on the membership of the Institute’s equality4success team.

-BI fully commits to the core principles of the Athena SWAN Charter:
+The Babraham Institute is fully commited to the core principles of the Athena SWAN Charter:

 Contact: Elizabeth Wynn, equality4success Manager